ricsanfre/pi-cluster/docs/_docs/backup.md

 Kubernetes CSI Snapshot API used by Velero to automate backup of POD's volumes need to be configured and enabled for Longhorn.
 See how to enable CSI Snapshot using Longhorn in [PiCluster- Longhorn - Configuring CSI Snapshot API](/docs/longhorn/#configuring_csi_snapshot_api).

-## Installing and configuring Minio backupstore
+## Installing and configuring S3 backupstore

-### Minio Installation
+### S3 Server Installation

-See installation instructions in ["PiCluster - S3 Backup Backend (Minio)"](/docs/s3-backup/).
+See installation instructions in ["PiCluster - S3 Backup Backend"](/docs/s3-backup/).

-### Configuring Minio bucket and user for Velero
+### Configuring S3 bucket and user for Velero

 Velero requires an object storage bucket to store backups in.

-In Minio a dedicated S3 bucket is created for Velero
+A dedicated S3 bucket is created for Velero:

 | User | Bucket |
 |:--- |:--- |